-Hi, I’m Salihan Laugesen, an ACA Level 2 Registered Counsellor offering individual counselling for adults and young people aged 16 years and over.
+Hi, I'm Salihan Laugesen, an ACA Level 2 Registered Counsellor offering individual counselling for adults aged 18 and over, in person and online.

 I offer a steady, respectful space to talk things through, especially when life feels heavy, confusing, or stuck.
-My approach is collaborative and thoughtful, with a focus on understanding your experience rather than trying to label or fix you.
+My approach is collaborative and thoughtful — focused on understanding your experience rather than trying to label or fix you.

 My practice is trauma-informed and draws on evidence-based approaches including Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 I integrate practical skills with reflective work, tailoring therapy to each person rather than using a one-size-fits-all model.